asadiceccarelli/airbnb-property-listing/README.md

   <img src='README-images/regression-box-plot.png' width='500'>
 </p>

-> A box plot to show to show the range, median and interquartile range.
+> A box plot to show to show the range, median and interquartile range of regression models.

 Whilst it is evident that the using Decision Trees has the largest error, there is not a great deal to separate the other three regression models.
 In this case, Linear Regression is selected as the best model according to Occam's Razor, which states that we should prefer models with fewer coefficients over complex models like ensembles.
 This is because simpler machine learning models are expected to generalise better, and have less a tendancy to overfit.